rcghpge/IBM-EDA-Project/README.md

 # House Sales Project
-This is a project for house sales in King County for the IBM Data Science Professional certificate program using Jupyter Notebook.
+This is a project I did about house sales in King County, Washington, USA for the IBM Data Science Professional certificate program using Jupyter Notebook.